 Video File organizer

-The video File Organizer in Fast video cataloger allows you to manage the videos on your computer while still keeping your catalog up-to-date.
+The video File Organizer in Fast video cataloger allows you to manage your computer’s videos while keeping your catalog up-to-date.
 You can move a video file that is part of your catalog by dragging it from the Video Catalog window to a folder in the File Organizer window.

-NOTE: To achieve this you may need to “Float” one of these two windows.
+NOTE: You may need to “Float” one of these two windows to achieve this.

 The video file organizer Window

 The video file organizer window is split in the middle.
 You can drag the slitter bar to arrange how much of the window should be used for folders and how much should be used for files.
-If you can only see folders in the window it is probably because the splitter bar is to the very right.
+If you can only see folders in the window, it is probably because the splitter bar is to the very right.
 Simply drag it to the left.
-The file organizer windows works very similar to Windows explorer or now File explorer.
-There are lot of options if you right click a file or folder including showing files as previews.
+The file organizer Window works very similar to Windows Explorer or now File Explorer.
+If you right-click a file or folder, there are many options, including showing files as previews.
 Note that these previews are not fetched from your video catalog but from the Windows shell.

 This keyword is automatically attached to the video entry when a video file has been moved.
 This is useful when you are organizing your files, say from an incoming folder to where you are storing your catalog videos, such as in an auto index folder tree.